duangle/scopes/doc/dataformat.rst

 BEAT can be seen as a human-readable serialization format comparable to YAML, XML or JSON.
 It has been optimized for simplicity and terseness.

+BEAT files do not have to contain code on their own.
+They're more likely to store configuration or metadata.
+Therefore, the examples in this document are schema free and do only contain arbitrary data.
+They're not necessarily valid Bangra source code.

 At a Glance
 -----------

 In case you don't have time to read the full documentation, here's an example that gives you an overview of all notation aspects::

+    # below is some random data without any schema

     # a naked list of five 32-bit signed integers
     1 2 3 4 5

-    # a list that begins with a symbol and contains a braced sublist of floats
+    # a list that begins with a symbol 'float-values:' and contains a braced
+    # sublist of floats.
     float-values: (1.0 2.0 3.1 4.2 5.5:f64 inf nan)

     # we can also nest the sublist using indentation
+    # note the extravagant heading, another context-free symbol.
     ==string-values==
         "A" "B" "NCC-1701\n" "\xFFD\xFF" "\"E\""